Ceres, Fife: Village

 Ceres is one of a few Scottish villages to have a village green.
 It is known as the "Bow Butts" since its use as an archery practice ground in medieval times.
 The Ceres Burn runs through the village and alongside the green.
 An old packhorse bridge, known as the "Bishop's Bridge" has spanned the burn since the 17th century and still stands close to a more modern road bridge.

-A feature of the village is its 18th-century statue of "The Provost".
-It is thought to depict the Rev. Thomas Buchanan (related to the 17th-century theologian George Buchanan), who became the last church provost of Ceres in 1578.
-The figure portrays him as a toby jug and is possibly satirical.
-The sculptor, a local stonemason named James Howie, also carved a panel below the figure depicting the Battle of Bannockburn.

 The village is dominated by the Parish Church.
 It has what is possibly the shortest High Street in Scotland - just a few houses on each side.
 In a prominent position by the Bow Butts is a monument commemorating the men of Ceres who fought in the Battle of Bannockburn in 1314.
 It was erected on the six hundredth anniversary of the battle, in 1914.

 The Italian balloonist Vincenzo Lunardi landed in the parish after his first flight in Scotland in 1785.
 Fetched from a field near Pitscottie, he was greeted in the village where his flag was carried in procession and the church bell rung in his honour.

 While agriculture remains important to the local economy, many local residents now commute to work in nearby towns and cities such as Perth, Cupar, Dundee, St. Andrews and Glenrothes.
 A pottery in the village has revived the manufacture of traditional Fife Wemyss Ware.